Preheat oven to 400 F degrees. Butter or grease a 9x13 inch casserole dish.

 Season the sauce with salt, pepper and nutmeg.

 Add half the gruyere and half the cheddar cheese to the sauce and continue whisking until the cheese melts.

 Temper the egg yolks by adding a ladle of the sauce at a time to the egg yolks and whisking them, add about 3 ladles of sauce altogether.
 You want to do this to avoid the eggs from scrambling up when you add them to the cheese sauce.

-Start layering the casserole by adding half the pasta shells to the prepared baking dish.
-Sprinkle half the pancetta over the pasta, then add half the cheese sauce.
-Sprinkle half of the remaining gruyere and white cheddar over then add the rest of the pasta.
-Repeat with the remaining pancetta, sauce, and cheese.
-Finally top with the chopped parsley and place the dish in the oven.
+Start layering the casserole.
+First, add half of the pasta coated in sauce to the prepared baking dish.
+Then sprinkle half of the pancetta over the pasta followed by half of the remaining gruyere and half of the remaining cheddar.
+Now, add the rest of the pasta and then add the remaining pancetta and cheese.

 Bake for 20 minutes until golden and puffed.
 If you want it more golden you can turn the broiler on and broil the souffle for 2 or 3 minutes.